juvar/murano-tutorial/source/introduction.rst

 ~~~~~~~~~~~~

 **Environment** is a set of applications managed by a single tenant.
-Appplications within single environmanet may comprise complex configuration,
+Appplications within single environment may comprise complex configuration,
 while applications in different environmetns are always independent from each other.
-Environment is a logical agregation of multiple applications that binds them together.
+Environment is a logical aggregation of multiple applications that binds them together.

 The best way to understand what environment is, is it to look at the example.